SeanValley/BigBrother/README.md

 How to use Rollback and History commands:

-&nbsp;&nbsp;These commands take special arguments to find exactly what you're looking for.
+These commands take special arguments to find exactly what you're looking for.
 You must specify at least one of the arguments to get results but you can use a combination of 2 or even all 3.
 History and Rollback take the same argument and can be used interchangably.

   &nbsp;&nbsp;&nbsp;&nbsp;p:<playername> - Will give you the history of a specified player